-Turkish military enters Syrian city after days of airstrikes
+Turkey warned US ahead of Syria airstrikes, report says

 US-trained border force in Manbij

 The incursion is likely to further stoke tensions between Turkey and the US after the announcement of a US-backed border force in Manbij, northern Syria, last week.
 A 30,000-strong, US-trained border force from the Syrian Democratic Forces, dominated by YPG fighters, is to be trained in Manbij.
 Turkish-backed rebels and US forces have been trading fire there, US defense officials said.

 The SDF is made up of a number of local rebel groups but mainly from Kurdish militia of the YPG.